QJungo-42Cursus/.github/profile/README.md

 |   05   | [**FT_CONTAINERS**](https://github.com/QJungo-42Cursus/ft_containers)                     |  C++   |   📂   |

 <img alt="holy graph of 42 Cursus" src="https://github.com/QJungo-42Cursus/.github/blob/main/profile/little_holy_graph.png" width="70%"/>

+42 School is all about peer to peer learning.
+You know nothing of C when you begin.
+When you leave, you not just know the basics of C, C++, Docker and Js, you know how learn more.

 <!--
 TODO article sur 42 s'ils ne connaisse